simontaen/Passions/Notes.md

 ## Adding
 * Faving an artist in spotify only shows the faved artist in music after dismissing and showing music again
-* Order depending on how they use the Music app
 * No refresh control on spotify (make sure the refresh is solid).

 ## Fav Artists
-* Initialize the MPMediaQuery earlier (in Fav Artists), it takes too long when pressing on the + sign (actually for all other ones)

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)